cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

 - Use multiple worker instances for high availability

 ### Monitoring
-- Configure Prometheus to scrape metrics regularly
+- Configure Prometheus to scrape metrics regularly (latest version of Cadence server is configured to do this)
 - Set up alerts for worker performance issues
 - Use Grafana dashboards to visualize autoscaling behavior
 - Monitor poller count changes to verify autoscaling is working